 Extracting text from HTML in Python: a very fast approach

-method from BeautifulSoup package which internally uses lxml.
-It's a well-tested solution, but it can be very slow when working with hundreds of thousands of HTML documents.
+method from BeautifulSoup package, which internally uses lxml.
+It's a well-tested solution, but it can be very slow when working with hundreds of thousands of HTML documents due to the libxml2

 By replacing BeautifulSoup with selectolax, you can get a 5-30x speedup almost for free!